 Pinch of sugar

-To prepare the tofu, in a pot, bring water to a boil.
-Add the salt.
-Place a strainer in the pot.
-Then add the tofu.
-(This will help tofu to set and won’t be broken easily.)
-Boil the tofu over high heat for 2 minutes.
-Put aside.
+- To prepare the tofu, bring a pot of water to a boil and add the salt.
+Place a strainer in the pot and gently add the tofu.
+This will help the tofu set and prevent it from breaking apart easily.
+Let the tofu boil over high heat for about 2 minutes, then set it aside.